md-jakir/microservice-architecture/README.md

 # Spring Config service
 Config service also should register with eureka and it holds a git repo where has centralize YAML content.
 These YAML files are configured with DB information, gateway information and eureka instance information and others authentication iformation.
 Every back-end has a bootstrap YAML file is for conecting to config server to load the respective YAML details.

+# MinIO
+MinIO is for object storage like AWS S3 bucket and deploy as pod in kubernetes cluster which is used for the file storage server.

+# Logging and monitoring
+ELK Stack is used to get container logs and visualize with kibana.
+Here, filebeat is used as a log shipper and forwording log data to logstash.
+Elasticsearch is deployed as a DB where index is created.